VinhTLai/helpdesk-support-lab/tickets/ticket-04-slow-system.md

 <img width="1024" height="721" alt="task_manager_after_fixes" src="https://github.com/user-attachments/assets/15c41630-7a98-452e-b71d-e6885d721af0" />

 ## What I Learned
-This ticket demonstrated how startup programs impact system performance and how Task Manager can be used to identify resource bottlenecks.
+- How startup programs impact system performance.
+- How Task Manager can be used to identify resource bottlenecks.